Global Citizenship Education

 Fostering values and attitudes of solidarity and empathy is a key part of global citizenship education and connects in well with the Junior Cycle Wellbeing Framework.

-GCE should be approached with an open mind and the process of unknowing/unlearning and venturing into the unknown is as important as knowing.
+GCE should be approached with an open mind.
+We often think of the world within our own parameters and GCE challenges us to ‘unlearn’ and venture into the unknown to see things from other perspectives.
 Imagining a fairer better world requires wisdom as well as knowledge.

 It’s important to use methodologies that bring out the values and attitudes of students on global issues.